devchallenges-io/curriculum/3-javascript/1-javascript/4-js-array.md

 // newLength is 4
 ```

-Each method offers a different way to interact with arrays—whether it’s adding or removing items from either end—thereby providing flexibility in handling dynamic data structures in JavaScript applications.

 ### 5. The `forEach()` Method

-JavaScript provides a lot of built-in methods for arrays, making it easier to work with these collections.
-One of these methods is the `forEach()` method, which offers a simpler way to loop through array elements.

 The `forEach()` method runs a given function once for each element in the array.
 This makes it useful for tasks that involve going through arrays without using a traditional loop like `for` or `while`.
 Here's how you can use it: